nasa/PyTDA/README.md

 PyTDA README

 Installation:
-Make sure all files are in your PYTHONPATH
+Make sure this directory is in your PYTHONPATH

 Install Py-ART (https://github.com/ARM-DOE/pyart)